Causal Discovery in Mixtures of Populations: Further Runtime Discussion

 The non-negative rank of a $k+1 \by k+1$ matrix (as used for our algorithm) can be solved in time $k^{\mathcal{O}(k^2)}$ \citep{moitra2016almost}.
 In the absence of non-negative rank tests, \cite{anandkumar2012learning} demonstrated that regular rank tests generally work well in place of non-negative rank tests in practice.
 We will develop a hypothesis test for matrix-rank that requires $\mathcal{O}(k^6)$ operations to invert a $(k+1)^2 \times (k+1)^2$ covariance matrix of the estimated elements of our $k+1 \by k+1$ matrix.

 Our solution also requires solving $k$-MixProd on 3 variables of cardinality $\mathcal{O}(k)$, which corresponds to decomposing a $\mathcal{O}(k) \times \mathcal{O}(k) \times \mathcal{O}(k)$ tensor into rank $1$ components.
-When the rank of such a tensor is known to be linear in $k$, this decomposition can be solved in $O(k^{6.05})$ \citep{ding2022fast}, though \cite{gordon2021source} showed that the problem generally suffers from instability, with sample complexity exponential in $k$.
+When the rank of such a tensor is known to be linear in $k$, this decomposition can be solved in $O(k^{6.05})$ \citep{ding2022fast}, though the problem generally suffers from instability, with a worst-case sample complexity that is exponential in $k$ \citep{RSS14}.
 This step may be considered optional, as it is used to refine a small number of ``false-positive'' adjacencies confined to a provably small subset of the DAG.